Long-term care facilities

 Help reduce the risk of infection & outbreaks

-Neutralise offensive odours that affect staff and patient comfort
+Neutralize offensive odors that affect staff and patient comfort.

 Air disinfection for healthcare environments

 Wherever people are coming and going, pathogens and pollutants are being introduced to the indoor environment.
 WellAir's portable air disinfection devices and air cleaning systems use our patented NanoStrikeTM Technology to inactivate aerosolized viruses, bacteria, and fungi.